32BitKlepto/PRS-Console-Librarys/README.md

-This is SOME of RGStarter's custom JRPC class library for Xbox 360 Consoles.
-Feel free to use this in your own program if you would like.

-This version of JRPC contains debugging for all functions as well as more to come.
-It will be updated here as more features are added when we decide to release the full version of our custom JRPC library.
+This repository contains Project Revive Software's custom C-Sharp Libraries for modified Xbox 360 Consoles (RGH/JTAG).
+This contains
+JRPC, XRPC & xDevKit.

+Please note that not all of the custom features are included on this repository.
+Only some have been publicly released including debugging.